 In her article, The First Ache, published in the New York Times in 2008, Annie Paul reveals how doctors discovered preemie babies as young as 20 weeks and possibly earlier experience pain in the womb.

 In 1983, Kanwaljeet Anand was working for a neonatal intensive care unit at John Radcliffe Hospital in Oxford, England.

 Part of his job involved caring for premature infants who had just gone through surgery.
 He noticed when these babies returned from their operations, they had weak pulses, grey skin, shallow breathing and it took hours to get their vital signs stabilized.

-It was obvious to Anand, the premature infants were suffering stress.
+It was obvious to Anand, that the premature infants were suffering stress.
 Unsure why, he received permission to follow a baby through an operation to gain a better understanding on what was happening.

-Then through a series of clinical trials, Anand discovered that when doctors used no (or minimal) anesthesia in operations, premature babies were under stress marked by significant spikes in stress hormones — cortisol and adrenaline.
+Then through a series of clinical trials, Anand discovered that when doctors used no (or minimal) anaesthesia in operations, premature babies were under stress marked by significant spikes in stress hormones — cortisol and adrenaline.

 As medicine advanced, babies were coming in younger to Anand’s ward — some just 22 weeks old.
 He noticed even these would grimace when he pricked them with a needle.

 Along with this, complicated operations were also being performed on babies while still in the womb — the first operation of this nature was done in 1981.

 Anand, who now works at the University of Arkansas Children’s hospital, is convinced babies feel pain as young as five months old (possibly earlier) — just over halfway through their pregnancy term.